oatspear/hs-mercs-clone/docs/tutorial/step-2/README.md

 With that, we should have a layout similar to the previous picture, and a node tree similar to the following.

 ![Action Bar Node Tree](./step-2-action-bar-children.PNG)

+At this point, you can go back to the `BattleScene` and replace the action bar placeholder with an instance of the `ActionBar` scene.

 This concludes our interface layout.
 All that is left now is to implement the game's logic and add some finishing touches, such as a few simple animations.